Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 Explore Catalonia’s most important medieval castle

 The famous castle of Cardona is undoubtedly the most important medieval fortress in Catalonia.
-The castle is located on a hill, allowing you to have beautiful views over Cardona, the Salt Mountain, and the river valley of the Cardaner.
+It is located on a hill, offering beautiful views over Cardona, Salt Mountain, and the river valley of the Cardaner.

-You can walk freely around the castle, but if you’re into history, we recommend you book a guided tour.
-This will allow you to visit areas of the castle otherwise closed to the public.
-The tour duration is 1.5 h, and it costs 8.5 €/person.
+You can walk freely around the castle, but if you’re into history, we recommend you book a guided tour, which allows you to visit areas of the castle otherwise closed to the public.
+The tour lasts 1.5 hours and costs 8.5 €/person.

 Cardona Castle

-Local restaurant recommendations: Where to eat in Cardona
+Where to eat in Cardona: Local restaurant recommendations

-For lunch, we went to a small village near Cardona called El Miracle (The Miracle).
-This charming village has a sanctuary with a restaurant inside it, serving typical Catalan dishes.
+As we had a car, we went to a small village near Cardona called El Miracle (The Miracle) for lunch.
+This charming village has a sanctuary turned into a restaurant that serves typical Catalan dishes.
 We love their setting and how they genuinely care about locally sourced products, fantastic customer service and delicious food!

 We highly recommend you try their peus de porc amb cargols (pigs’ feet with snails) as the main course and the mel i mató (fresh cheese with honey) as a dessert.

 If you prefer to stay in Cardona, we have a couple of recommendations for you on where to eat.
 Restaurant Cal Borrasca is a small restaurant serving traditional Catalan dishes with an innovative touch (it’s always better to book in advance).
-Another option is La Volta del Rector, a restaurant also serving delicious Catalan food.
-If you are craving pizza or looking for a cheaper option, Bona Pizza Cardona is an excellent choice.
+Another option is La Volta del Rector, a restaurant serving delicious Catalan food.

 Are you a history fan?
 Let us tell you more about Cardona!